LIPSTICK

 Feeling unmoored after my mother died, I began writing letters to her in the form of drawings—things I had been

-This work merges drawings, photographs, and video to explore memory, loss, and the shifting line between
+The project merges drawings, photographs, and video to explore memory, loss, and the shifting line between

 private and public expression, extending my interest in the tension between what is seen and what is concealed.
-I invite

-11 x 8.5” Drawing Paper and Tracing Paper
+11 x 8.5” Drawing Paper, Tracing Paper, and Vellum